mdsol-share/crichton/doc/lint.md

 and hints to help generate an optimal document.

-Lint can be used to help you build a clean resource descriptor file, and once a clean file is created, lint can be invoked using rspec to make sure that any changes to the file or new requirements to Crichton result do not inadvertently results in a error laden document.
+Lint can be used to help you build a clean resource descriptor file, and once a clean file is created, lint can be invoked using rspec to make sure that any changes to the file or new requirements to Crichton do not inadvertently result in an error.
 It is highly recommended to generate an Rspec file with Crichton lint for continuous integration purposes.

 Lint can be invoked in 2 ways, once crichton is added to your project as a gem: